ExpediaGroup/shunting-yard/README.md

 ### Orphaned data strategy

-Shunting Yard will invoke Circus Train's default configuration which is to run the Housekeeping process to cleanup dereferenced snapshots.
-This means that Housekeeping configuration must be provided.
+Shunting Yard will invoke Circus Train's default [orphaned data strategy](https://github.com/HotelsDotCom/circus-train/#configuring-replication-and-housekeeping) which is to run the Housekeeping process to cleanup dereferenced snapshots.
+This means that Housekeeping configuration will need to be provided.

 To override this, add the configuration parameter `orphaned-data-strategy`: